 If the Plan receives a medical child support order for your child that instructs the Plan to cover the child, the Plan Administrator will review it to determine if it meets the requirements for a QMCSO.
-If it determines that it does, your child will be enrolled in the Plan as your Dependent with applicable premium(s) applied, with the Plan required to pay for eligible claims as directed by the order.
+If it determines that it does, your child will be enrolled in the Plan as your Dependent, and the Plan will be required to pay Benefits as directed by the order as long as the child is non-Medicare eligible.